Welcome to the wonderful world of profit boosts.

 BetRivers also offers weekly football profit boost

-BetRivers in Virginia also has 20% profit boosts available each week.
+BetRivers VA also has 20% profit boosts available each week.
 However, unlike DraftKings, they’re limited to just one NFL or NCAA college football game.

 Customers will receive one 20% profit boost token to use once they begin logging into the site or app on Tuesday.
 They then have just 24 hours to use it on a game.
 It’s BetRivers’ way of spurring some early bets on the pending weekend of football action.